elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 ![A basic Kubeflow pipeline](../images/user_guide/pipeline-components/kubeflow-pipeline.png)

 The same pipeline could be implemented using a single component that performs all these tasks, but that component might not be as universally re-usable.
 Consider, for example, that for another project the data resides in a different kind of storage.
 With fine-granular components you'd only have to replace the load data component with one that supports the other storage type and could retain everything else.

 #### Generic components

 Elyra includes three _generic components_ that allow for the processing of Jupyter notebooks, Python scripts, and R scripts.
-These components are called generic because they can be included in pipelines for any supported runtime type: local/JupyterLab, Kubeflow Pipelines, and Apache Airflow.
+These components are called generic because they can be included in pipelines for any supported runtime type: local/JupyterLab, Kubeflow Pipelines, and Apache Airflow >= 2.7.0.
 Components are exposed in the pipeline editor via the palette.

 ![Generic components in the palette](../images/user_guide/pipeline-components/generic-components-in-palette.png)